 Moreover, is there anything more romantic than watching a sunset by the sea?
 It will be a dream that comes true.
 You and him enjoying a breathtaking landscape only seen in luxury magazines before.
 Those landscapes are nothing but the truth when you are in Greece.

-#7 Go to Greece because there’s no better place for family holidays
+7. there’s no better place for family holidays

 For those looking for family holidays, Greece is truly a paradise.
 There’re some beaches where you can completely relax because they do not represent any risk at all.
 Shallow and calm waters, as well as coves repaired from the wind, are almost everywhere.
 You can check our list of beaches in Crete, but also in Naxos or in Antiparos.

 Endless extensions of white sands such as Elafonisi, seem to be just there for children.
-Kids will play for hours feeding bread to the fish, playing with the sand or just learning to swim.
+Kids will play for hours feeding bread to the fish, playing with the sand, or just learning to swim.
 Natural bays protected from big waves are little family paradises.

 And – of course – children will love Greek food.
 Treats such as the most delicious, home-made French fries, unique varieties of cheese, and tasty seasonal fruit are among kids’ favorites.